 The Paralic Series embraces all paralic succession of sediments within the productive Carboniferous of the basin.
 The whole series belongs to the Upper Namurian A. The Paralic series is composed of conglomerates, sandstones, siltstones, claystones.
-The share of
+The share of conglomerates and sandstones in the series profiles varies from 20% to 50%.
+The thickness of the Paralic series is variable: from 200 m to 3,780 m.

 The Upper Silesian Sandstone Series (Namurian B-C) is characterized by a dominance of sandstones and conglomerates over claystones and siltstones.
-The share of coarse grained clastic rocks in the series is high but variable, commonly exceeding 50%.
+The share of coarsegrained clastic rocks in the series is high but variable, commonly exceeding 50%.
 The total thickness of the series approaches 1,100 m; it pinches out in the eastern part of the basin.

-The Mudstone Series (Westphalian A-B) is rather monotonous with fine grained clastic rocks being predominant.
+The Mudstone Series (Westphalian A-B) is rather monotonous with fine-grained clastic rocks being predominant.
 The share of sandstone in the whole series profile reaches to 16-23%.
 The thickness of the series ranges from 100 m in the eastern part of the basin up to 2,000 m in the central part.